 Call for Nominations – 2015 College of Medicine Alumni Association Awards

-It’s that time of year again.
 We are soliciting nominations for the Drexel University College of Medicine Alumni Association Awards.
-All awards will be presented at the Dean’s Award Luncheon during Alumni Weekend on May 2, 2015.
-Award nominees must be able to attend in order to be considered.
+Awards are presented at the Dean’s Award Luncheon during Alumni Weekend in May.
+Graduate Citation Awards are presented in the fall at Discovery Day.
+Recipients must be able to attend award presentation.

 An award nomination form (

 PDF or Word document) can be submitted to the Office of Alumni Relations.
 Please include supporting materials such as current CV of the nominee, biography and recommendation letter.

 Learn more about each award, and view last year’s award recipients.